qifengzhou/fanyir/README.md

 # fanyir

 fanyir is using the R package 'translate', traslate words or text from German to English.
-The translated results will be appended as a new column.
+The translated results will be appended to the input dataframe as a new column.

 How to use fanyi:
 1. Down this .rmd file to a location.